 Getting reviews can be a tricky task, most business owners will know that people only leave reviews when they’re dissatisfied.
 Try to encourage customers to leave reviews on your Google My Business profile, if you use an email marketing platform, create lists of converted customers or frequent visitors and ask them to leave a review and offer an incentive in return.
 When they do leave a review, make sure that you respond and thank them for taking the time to leave a review.
-If you own a physical store, ask customers to leave a review during conversation and explain to them how to leave a review.
+If you own a physical store, ask customers to leave a review during a conversation and explain to them how to leave a review.
 The more reviews your business has, the more Google will trust that your business is worthy of a spot in the local pack.

 4. Optimise Your Titles and Content

 Of course, optimising your website still matters!
 If you’re using a popular CMS system such as WordPress, then editing titles, descriptions and headings are simple.
 You can download a free plugin such as Yoast which enables you to easily edit your page titles and descriptions, you won’t need a developer to do it for you.
 Make sure that you list the city/town name within your title tag, the service you provide and also mention it within the content of your page too.